 Not all children with ADHD are hyperactive.
 But if a child is, it will show during the school-age years.
 You may notice other symptoms, too.
-He may be unable to focus, and he may have trouble making good decisions or planning things.
+They may be unable to focus, and may have trouble making good decisions or planning things.
 "What you're seeing is a blossoming of a more and more complex disorder," Barkley says.

 - Taking turns